 There are three types of visas for relocation to Spain.
 Have a read, and figure out which one suits you best:

-• Highly Qualified Migrant (HQM) Visa: This visa is designed for highly skilled professionals with a university degree, and a minimum salary that varies depending on the specific profession and the region where you’ll be working.
+• Highly Qualified Professional (HQP) Visa: This visa is designed for highly skilled professionals with a university degree, and a minimum salary that varies depending on the specific profession and the region where you’ll be working.
 It allows you to live and work in Spain for an initial period of two years, with the possibility of renewing for an additional three years.
 After five years, you may be eligible to apply for permanent residency.

 • Intra-Corporate Transfer (ICT) Visa: This visa is designed for employees who are being transferred within the same company for international assignments lasting at least three months.
 It allows you to live and work in Spain for the duration of your assignment, up to a maximum of four years.